How Covid-19 Has Impacted Fleet Business

 Without a workforce, the businesses relied solely on vehicle tracking systems for fleet management.
 These solutions provide managers with updates about operations at their homes or any other remote location.
 Despite all efforts, fleet businesses saw difficult times due to the pandemic.

-Let us look into the impact of Covid-19 on fleet business in detail.
+Let us look into the impact of COVID-19 on fleet business in detail.

 The Fluctuating Demands: